oroinc/crm/README.md

 Translatable behavior
 - can be optionnal for flexible ?
-- use an interface + event / listener to inject default locale if implements this interface
 - deal with more generic level (basic scope ? locale can be a scope ?)

 Attribute
 - how to extends to add some custom conf (for instance scope for product ?) -> a configuration field with json + create custom table ?

-Refactoring
-- clean Abstract (model and entity) classes to refactor some methods (addValue, addOption, etc related to owner side)

 Test
 - add 10k products with 100 attributes to check the impl

-Others behaviours to think about (they come after)
-- timestamp, soft delete, audit, versionning, translatable / scopable values

 Others
 - flattenize eav values ?